ContainerSSH/containerssh.github.io/docs/getting-started/faq.md

 ## Does ContainerSSH support TCP port forwarding?

-Yes, starting from version 0.5 (Unreleased)
+Yes, starting from version 0.5.

 ## Does ContainerSSH support SSH agent forwarding?

-Yes, starting from version 0.5 (Unreleased)
+No, but it is a planned feature.

 ## Does ContainerSSH support X11 forwarding?

-Yes, starting from version 0.5 (Unreleased)
+Yes, starting from version 0.5.

 ## Does ContainerSSH support forwarding signals?